 The type representation = { field-decl {; field-decl} } describes a record type.
-The field declarations $field\text{-}decl_1, \ldots, field\text{-}decl_n$ describe the fields associated to this record type.
-The field declaration field-name: typexpr declares field-name as a field whose argument has type typexpr.
-The field declaration field-name: typexpr behaves similarly; in addition, it allows physical modification over the argument to this field.
+The field declarations $field-decl_1, \ldots, field-decl_n$ describe the fields associated to this record type.
+The field declaration field-name: poly-typexpr declares field-name as a field whose argument has type poly-typexpr.
+The field declaration poly-typexpr behaves similarly; in addition, it allows physical modification over the argument to this field.
 Immutable fields are covariant, but mutable fields are neither covariant nor contravariant.
+Both mutable and immutable field may have an explicitly polymorphic type.
+The polymorphism of the contents is statically checked whenever a record value is created or modified.
+Extracted values may have their types instanciated.